 1 teaspoon of red pepper flakes

-1 tablespoon Pernod (substitute white wine)
+1 tablespoon Pernod (substitute a dry white wine)

-Ingredients For Roasted Pork Loin:
+Ingredients for the Roasted Pork Loin:

 1 (4-pound) boneless pork loin, butterflied